Studies in Science with Foundation Year BSc

 Career opportunities

-On successful completion of the foundation year, and subject to meeting the academic requirements for progression, you will progress onto year one of your chosen degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics, or psychology.
+On successful completion of the foundation year, and subject to meeting the academic requirements for progression, you will advance onto year one of your chosen degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics, or psychology.

 Your career progression depends on the undergraduate degree you study.